 You might start your Bangkok shopping spree with good intentions but there’s a pretty high chance you won’t always buy what you need.
 Bangkok is a shopper’s paradise with so many excellent places to shop, once you’re hooked on shopping in Bangkok, you might run out of time to see the sights!
 Here are some tips for your Bangkok shopping trip.

-Bangkok is an excellent destination for cheap shopping.
-There are plenty of bargains around in both shopping malls and markets.
+Besides having some of the best landmarks in Thailand, Bangkok is an excellent destination for cheap shopping, with plenty of bargains around in both shopping malls and markets.

 - Bangkok shopping tips